itzg/docker-minecraft-server/DEVELOPMENT.md

 --build-arg MC_HELPER_BASE_URL=http://host.docker.internal:8080
 ```

-Now the image can be built like normal and it will install mc-image-helper from the locally built copy.
+Now the image can be built like normal, and it will install mc-image-helper from the locally built copy.

 ## Generating release notes